SRI-CSL/PLambda/README.rst

 is just a pup.

 Note that Python is not Java so there will be some differences, but hopefully the spirit will shine through.

-Both will be lexically scoped lisp like languages build upon the underlying data structures of the languages they rest upon.
+PLambda, like JLambda,  is a fast, efficient, minimalistic, call-by-value, lexically scoped Lisp or Scheme like language with closures built upon the underlying data structures of the language it rests upon.

-PLambda, like JLambda,  is a fast, efficient, minimalistic, call-by-value, lexically scoped Lisp or Scheme like language with closures.
-The interpreter is implmented via CPS (continuation passing style).
+The interpreter is implemented via CPS (continuation passing style).